 Create Your Budget

 By just sitting down and reviewing what you have planned, you can see how much money you have leftover.
-It’ll make things easier when the inevitable last-minute costs come up.
+It’ll make things easier when the inevitable last-minute costs come up or in case of a health emergency.
 Impulse spending without a budget can lead to stress and can get you into debt.

 Cut Corners and Costs